-Min.
-Step 1 score for UCM program N/A Mean Step 1 score of US matched applicants (NRMP) 235 Does Step 2 CK influence rank?
-No Mean Step 2 CK of US matched applicants (NRMP) 247 Mean number of contiguous ranks of US matched applicants (NRMP) 14.2
+Does Step 2 CK influence rank?
+No Mean Step 2 CK of US matched applicants (NRMP) 250 Mean number of contiguous ranks of US matched applicants (NRMP) 14.2

-We no longer utilize USMLE scores in our selection process.
+^{}We no longer utilize USMLE scores in our selection process.

 Applicants are advised utilize these opportunities selectively.
 In general, if you know your "dream" program and want to spend a month at that institution to impress the residents and faculty, then it is worthwhile.
 You should expect to treat this experience as an extended job interview.
+You must be on point during the entire month.
 Other reasons that students have expressed for doing away rotations is to confirm their interest in general surgery or want to match in a particular geographic location.